-Monday, Ephesians 4:1-16 Building the body of Christ - the larger passage Tuesday, Ephesians 4:17-24 Off with the old, on with the new!
-Wednesday, Ephesians 4:25 - 5:2 Rules for the new life Thursday, 1 Corinthians 3 The divisions among the Corinthian Christians result from their immaturity.
-Paul can't even feed them solid food.
-Friday, Ephesians 6:10-24 Be strong in the Lord and the strength of his power.
+should help.
+Jot down a few questions that come to mind from your reading of the passage.
+Monday, Ephesians 4:1-16 Building Tuesday, Ephesians 4:17-24 Off with the body of Christ - the larger passage the old, on with the new!
+Wednesday, Ephesians 4:25 - 5:2 Thursday, 1 Corinthians 3 The Rules for the new life divisions among the Corinthian Christians result from their immaturity.
+Paul can't even feed them solid food. even reed them solid lood.
+Friday, Ephesians 6:10-24 Be strong in Weekly Joys and Concerns the Lord and the strength of his power.
 Wear the full armor of God.
-Weekly Prayer Concerns